mrissaoussama/youtube-playlist-word-counter/README.md

-# youtube channel most used words in titles
+# this tool checks lists and counts the words used in every video title in a playlist